Special Education Teacher

 Established in 1893, Helen Keller Services mission is to enable individuals who are blind or have vision loss to live, work and thrive in their communities of choice.
 We are a pioneer in the field of blindness rehabilitation and education and now we are expanding into services for preschool children on the Autistic Spectrum.
 Serving children from birth to age 5, the Children’s Learning Center is the only center in New York City that specializes in serving children who are visually impaired, blind and/or have multiple disabilities and now we are opening classrooms for children on the Spectrum.

-The Special Education Teacher will conduct a special education preschool classroom for children with developmental delays.
-The children may also have multiple impairments, autism and have severe medical issues.
+The Teacher of the Visually Impaired / Special Education Teacher conducts a special education preschool classroom for children who are blind / visually impaired.
+The children may also have multiple impairments and have severe medical issues.
 Maintaining positive communication with parents, other staff members and professionals outside of HKSB is critical to success.
 Must demonstrate a sincere commitment to HKSB’s Mission and Values and conduct him/herself at a high professional level at all times and project a positive image of HKSB internally and externally.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 - Reports to school Principal

 - Develops instruction group and individual for all students in the class based on the individual needs of the student as outlined in the IEPs

 - Develops and implements student specific adaptations for sensory, motor, self-help, and other areas of need in collaboration with therapists to maximize learning for each student.

 - Works collaboratively with therapist and other school staff as the member of a trans-disciplinary team to develop and deliver an individualized program for each student

 - Establishes and maintains relationships with families that acts to further the development of the child by assisting the family to carry over strategies from school to home.
 Acts as the primary contact between home and school.